clarkhtse/blog/_posts/2013-04-08-how-data-helped-me-lose-50-pounds.md

 **Solution**: stop eating like a jerk, and start eating a well-balanced diet.

 ## Create a system to manage and sustain weight loss.
 This was the far more challenging (and interesting) part.
-How would know if the changes to my diet were working?
+How would I know if the changes to my diet were working?

 I needed data every day.
 I created a system around this idea.